A Who's Who of Preservation Organizations

 And last but not least...

 10. National Trust for Historic Preservation (NTHP): Like statewide and local preservation organizations, we are a nonprofit organization, but with a national focus.
-We have more than a dozen field offices engaged in preservation work on National Treasures nationwide, and our D.C. headquarters staff works on a variety of projects, including advocating for historic tax credit programs, educating preservation professionals via the Preservation Leadership Forum, and sharing the good work of preservationists nationwide via Saving Places Stories and Preservation magazine.
+We have eight field offices engaged in preservation work on National Treasures nationwide, and our D.C. headquarters staff works on a variety of projects, including advocating for historic tax credit programs, educating preservation professionals via the Preservation Leadership Forum, and sharing the good work of preservationists nationwide via Saving Places Stories and Preservation magazine.